Finance for Haulage Services: Helping your busieness go further

 Funding for premises

-Leasing suitable space may be the most versatile solution.
-Prices will vary across the country.
-Commercial property owners don’t like space being vacant, so you might be able to negotiate.
-You may need to borrow for the deposit on a long-term lease.
+Leasing a suitable space may be the most versatile solution, but prices will vary across the country.
+Commercial property owners don’t like space being vacant, so you might be able to negotiate a good rate.
+However, you may need to borrow for the deposit on a long-term lease.
 An Unsecured business loan could help you raise the cash.

 Alternatively, you might want to consider using a Commercial Mortgage to buy premises outright.
 Because they can spread the costs over 20 years or more, Commercial Mortgages may sometimes be arranged at monthly costs similar to a lease, and help you buy an appreciating asset for your business.
 You may need to provide a deposit of around 40%, and it is uneconomical to borrow less than £50,000, but there is no set upper limit.